Basically, you don't know what you've got till it's gone.

 - In Jane Austen's Love and Freindship, at one point everything Laura says reminds the grief-stricken Sophia of her imprisoned husband, and staying silent only leaves her to her thoughts of him.

-- From A Song of Ice and Fire we have the "relationship" between the Iron Isles, the Riverlands and the North.
+- From A Song of Ice and Fire we have the "relationship" between the Iron Isles, the Reach, the Riverlands, and the North.
 Before House Hoare took it upon themselves to try their hand at colonial expansion, conquering and ruling other lands was anathema to the Ironborn ethos (it technically still is).
-And, doing so wasn't at all popular at the time they ruled the Ironborn and their colonies, for all it has definately gained the rosy glow of nostalgia by the start of the series.
-The Ironborn just can't get over the their lost holdings and have constantly tried to relive the glory days through repeated rebellions and invasion attempts against the Seven Kingdoms since then.
-They usually don't work at all well (the reprisals often take decades to recover from), but they still keep trying every time they think they spot a chance.
+And, doing so wasn't at all popular at the time they ruled the Ironborn and their colonies, for all it has definitely gained the rosy glow of nostalgia by the start of the series.
+The Ironborn just can't get over their lost holdings and have constantly tried to relive those Glory Days through repeated raids, rebellions and invasion attempts against the Seven Kingdoms since then.
+They usually don't work at all well (the reprisals often take decades to recover from), but they still keep trying every time they think they spot even a half-chance.